-The MnDRIVE research assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of informatics and any of the four MnDRIVE areas: Robotics, sensors and advanced manufacturing; global food ventures; advancing industry, conserving our environment; and discoveries and treatments for brain conditions; and cancer clinical trials.
+The MnDRIVE research assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of informatics and any of the five MnDRIVE areas: Robotics, sensors and advanced manufacturing; global food ventures; advancing industry, conserving our environment; and discoveries and treatments for brain conditions; and cancer clinical trials.
 The program will support up to ten 12-months research assistantships at the level of a 50% graduate research assistantship (departmental rate applies), including tuition for up to 14 credits each semester (fall and spring) and subsidized health insurance through the Graduate Assistant Health Plan.
-The assistantship must start no later than June 1, 2020, and can start as early as Spring 2020.
+The assistantship must start no later than June 1, 2021, and can start as early as Spring 2021.
 Graduate students are expected to have completed their preliminary oral exam by the start of the appointment.
 The award includes up to $1500 for travel to a conference or research support for the proposed research.
 A final report of accomplishments is expected after completion of the award.

 The application window will open in early August and close on October 1, 2020 at 5:00pm CST.
 Fellowship awards will be announced by the end of November.
 See detailed MnDRIVE Graduate Assistantship application instructions.
 Download the Title Page Template here.

 Other Funding Opportunities